China–North Korea relations: 2020s

 On September 2, 2025, North Korean leader Kim Jong Un, accompanied by many other North Korean dignitaries, traveled to Beijing by special train to attend the 80th anniversary of the China Victory Day Parade, marking his first visit to China since 2019, as well as the first time he attended a multilateral event.
 At about 8:18 am on September 3, Kim Jong Un arrived at Duanmen Gate on the north side of Tiananmen Square to attend the military parade.
 During the visit, he met with Chinese leader Xi Jinping.
-This was followed by a visit by Premier Li Qiang in October, who attended the 80th anniversary celebrations of the Workers’ Party of Korea.
+This was followed by a visit by Premier Li Qiang in October, who attended the 80th anniversary celebrations of the Workers' Party of Korea.
+In December 2025, China omitted mentioning "denuclearization of the Korean peninsula" in its white paper on China's arms control, instead stating that China calls on countries to "desist from an approach based on aggressive deterrence and coercion, restart dialogue and negotiations, and play a constructive role in resolving the Korean peninsula issue through political means and realizing lasting peace and stability in the peninsula".